openvinotoolkit/openvino_build_deploy/demos/hide_your_mess_behind_demo/blurring_model/README.md

 * Original Image, which is about to be blurred
 * Mask, according to which the blur will be added

-It consists of three operations:
+It consists of four operations:
 * deepwise convolution 2D
 * multiplixation
+* addition
-* addition and subtraction
+* subtraction

 ![image](https://github.com/user-attachments/assets/46009aae-c681-469f-a322-a2317c3c4253)